saisai/golang-book/quickstart.rst

 ~~~~~~~~~~~~

 Sometimes instead of getting index for a sequence, it would be better
-to get the values to peform certain actions.
+to get the values to perform certain actions.
 The `range` clause loop
 over through elements in a variety of data structures including
 string, slice and map.
 We are going to see the slice and map data
 structures later in this book.
 Here is a simple example to print the